Qumulo/docs/_includes/content-reuse/admin-guides/network-configuration/configuring-authoritative-dns.md

 {% include tip.html content="You can specify multiple IP addresses or CIDR blocks separated by spaces." %}

-Use the {% include qq.html command="authoritative_dns_modify_settings" %} command and specify the host restrictions.
+Run the {% include qq.html command="authoritative_dns_modify_settings" %} command and specify the host restrictions.
 For example:

 ```bash
 qq authoritative_dns_modify_settings \